jeff-1217/wireshark-network-traffic-analysis/README.md

 3. Review the analysis report (PDF) for context and findings
 4. Explore the packet capture to understand network behavior and patterns

-## Key Findings

-Refer to the detailed PDF report for comprehensive analysis results, including:
-- Traffic volume and patterns
-- Protocol distribution
-- Source and destination analysis
-- Security considerations

-## Tools Used
-- **Wireshark** - Network protocol analyzer
-- Packet capture and deep inspection tools

-## About

-This project demonstrates practical network traffic analysis skills using industry-standard tools.
-The analysis focuses on understanding network behavior, identifying patterns, and extracting meaningful insights from packet-level data.